nkh-lab/aosp-boost/README.md

 $ mm
 ```

+[NCAR Android Automotive Emulator Project](https://github.com/nkh-lab/aosp-ncar-manifest) can be used as a reference or example to see how the mentioned steps were applied to a real AOSP project.

 ## "Hello Boost" AOSP usage example

 This project contains a simple example of using the Boost libraries in AOSP, which can be found at [examples/hello_boost](examples/hello_boost).